Film that Travels: the Effects of X-rays

 The TSA states that film less than 800 ISO can go through the x-ray machine for carry-ons without a problem.
-However, Richard suggests you should (politely) insist that your carry-on be hand searched when carrying any film just to be extra diligent.
+However, Richard suggests you pack your film in a clear plastic bag, remove it from your carry-on bag at the security checkpoint, and (politely) insist that it be hand-searched when carrying any film just to be extra diligent.
 (Regulations and inspections vary by country, so it is possible some international airports will not honor this request.)

 Lead-lined bags used to be an option for protecting film from radiation, but are no longer recommended.
 Because the x-ray security operator will not be able to see the items within the bag, they may increase the power of the x-ray machine until they can; this essentially cancels the effectiveness of the bag.

 UPDATE - November 2019